glowing-sea/simpost/Report.md

       * *It is easy to edit and make changes since Hashset implements the add, delete and contains method, and is not constrained by size.

-      * *Each of these lists, we want to achieve it so that there`s no repeat, and Hashset can check that function for us.
+      * *User cannot subscribe, block a person twice.
+We want to achieve it so that there`s no repeat, and Hashset can check that function for us.

 2. *<ArrayList>*
    * *Objective: It is used for storing comments in each post